You are here:

 Shared work between the United States and Mexico began in 2009, and continues today.
 In May 2015, EPA released a new report to develop the first national Mexican emission inventory for ships.

-In addition, EPA, SEMARNAT have joined with Environment Canada under the Commission for Environmental Cooperation Exit to continue to develop the needed analyses for Mexico’s possible ratification of MARPOL Annex VI and establishment of an ECA.
+In addition, EPA, SEMARNAT, Transport Canada and Environment Canada are working together under the Commission for Environmental Cooperation Exit to continue to develop the needed analyses for Mexico’s possible ratification of MARPOL Annex VI and establishment of an ECA.

 Learn more under "Collaboration".